Package 'cleanepi'

 Value

-The cleaned input date according to the user-specified parameters.
+The cleaned input data according to the user-specified parameters.
 This is associated with a data cleaning report that can be accessed using attr(cleaned_data, "report")

 Examples